 Societal Impact of Generative AI

-In this video, Merve Hickok, Lecturer in Information, points out potential risks that generative AI systems might pose if not responsibly designed and governed.
+In this video, Merve Hickok, Data Science Ethics Lecturer in the School of Information, points out potential risks that generative AI systems might pose if not responsibly designed and governed.

 Transcript